University of Applied Sciences Landshut

 The University of Applied Sciences Landshut (Hochschule für angewandte Wissenschaften Landshut) is a Fachhochschule in Landshut, between Munich and Regensburg, with over 5000 students and over 100 professors.
-Its main focus areas are technology, social work and business.
-It was founded in 1978 under the name Fachhochschule Landshut (Landshut Technical University), and renamed in 2008.
+Its main focus areas are engineering, technology, social work and business.
+It was founded in 1978 under the name Fachhochschule Landshut, and renamed in 2008.

 General information

 The University of Applied Sciences Landshut has six faculties: